Ships starting with W

 25 April 1939 Mr Leonard T Tomlinson RFA appointed as Chief Engineer Officer

-8 December 1939 sailed Gibraltar in convoy HG 10 with RFA’s THERMOL and WAR BHARATA. arriving Devonport on 16 December 1939
+8 December 1939 sailed Gibraltar in escorted convoy HG 10 with RFA’s THERMOL and WAR BHARATA arriving Devonport on 16 December 1939

-7 Mar 1940 Captain J Gow RFA appointed as Master
+7 Mar 1940 Captain John Gow RFA appointed as Master

-10 May 1940 Mr D L Walls RFA appointed as Chief Engineer Officer
+10 May 1940 Mr David L Walls RFA appointed as Chief Engineer Officer

 9 June 1940 at Rosyth alongside HMS YORK and supplied 150 tons of fuel oil